katunopolis/vibe-faveo/project-structure.md

 - Falls back to artisan commands with increased memory limits when needed
 - Provides detailed feedback on the migration process
 - Shows database tables after completion

+#### memory-only-fix.php
+Zero-footprint database configuration helper that:
+- Works entirely in memory without writing any files to disk
+- Tests multiple connection methods automatically
+- Sets database configuration using $_ENV, putenv() and $GLOBALS
+- Provides detailed connection diagnostic information
+- Returns connection results for use in other scripts

+#### run-migrations-memory.php
+Memory-only version of the migration script that:
+- Uses the memory-only configuration helper to avoid file permission issues
+- Creates a stub for Excel dependency to fix missing package errors
+- Runs database commands with increased memory limits
+- Handles migration failures gracefully with detailed error reporting
+- Verifies database tables after migration

+#### direct-migration.php
+Direct database setup script that:
+- Bypasses Laravel framework and artisan commands completely
+- Creates essential database tables using direct SQL queries
+- Creates a minimal admin user account with role assignment
+- Initializes system settings with default values
+- Works when artisan commands fail with error code 255
+- Provides detailed visual feedback on each step of the process
+- Uses the memory-only database configuration system

 These tools work together to ensure reliable database setup even in environments with limited PHP versions or constrained resources.